scrapy/itemloaders/docs/index.rst

 ============

 ``itemloaders`` provide a convenient mechanism for populating data records.
-It's design provide a flexible, efficient and easy mechanism for extending and overriding different field parsing rules, either by raw data, or by source format (HTML, XML, etc) without becoming a nightmare to maintain.
+Its design provides a flexible, efficient and easy mechanism for extending and overriding different field parsing rules, either by raw data, or by source format (HTML, XML, etc) without becoming a nightmare to maintain.